Finding the Right Stress Coach: 6 Essential Qualities to Seek

 They Are a Good Listener

 One of the most common mistakes made by coaches and therapists worldwide is judgement.
 By that, I don’t necessarily mean name-calling.
 Losing patience because the client doesn’t “get it” is all it takes for trust to be broken.
-When listening to a stressed person talking about their problems, it is easy for an outsider to see the logical solutions.
-The stress reduction coach is calm and can speak from a place of clear logic.

 The stressed person, on the other side, is caught up in an emotional spate and logic does not make sense.
 Successful stress coaches are experts at listening and navigating a stressed person from a heightened emotional state to a calmer one, where logical thinking is accessible again.